 - Postcards (monthly): a photo and a note, just like a real postcard.

-Camera companies and “influencers” want you to believe that cameras really matter when it comes to photography.
+Camera companies and “influencers” want you to believe that camera brands matter when it comes to photography.
 They want you to believe that what matters in photography is the instrument and not the individual.
 Truth be told, most of the modern cameras and lenses you can buy these days are technically capable of producing beautiful, interesting, and worthy images if they’re in the right hands.

 Note-taking & writing